-Summer Semester Services will begin on Monday, May 10
+Summer Semester Services has begun on Monday, May 10

 - Purchase a CDP for the summer here

 - OTG will be open with following hours